open/close all folders

 - The Proud Elite: She makes no effort to hide that she considers herself superior to just about everyone.

 - Recurring Element: Borrows some elements from Clarine when it comes to being a stuck-up noblewoman.
+She's also the secondary special/mounted healer in line with Maria, Priscilla and the like.

 - Rescue Romance: Possible, if paired with Ricken.